hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ```
 `Share`: An abstract concept having a unique identifier and an owner
-|_  `ProprietaryShare`: Represents a share owned by the executor of the scheme.
+|_  `PrivateShare`: Represents a share owned by the executor of the scheme.
 Contains a secret value (Ec Private key) used for signing.
 |_  `ExternalShare`: Represents a share owned by other participants.
 ```

 #####  Bootstrap Stage
 Given

-Latest participants directory:
+a participants directory:
 ```
 P   # shares
 -----------------------------